lexach91/algorithm-visualizer/README.md

 ![Pathfinder algorithms menu screenshot](assets/documentation/pathfinder-menu.png)

-1. Dijkstra's algorithm: The algorithm will find the shortest path between the start and end points using the Dijkstra's algorithm.
-In our case, it works as the breadth-first search algorithm because all the nodes on the grid are connected and have the same weight (distance equal to 1).
+1. Dijkstra's algorithm: The algorithm will find the shortest path between the start and end points using Dijkstra's algorithm.
+In our case, it works as the breadth-first search algorithm because all the nodes on the grid are connected and have the same weight (distance equals 1).
 As we can see in the screenshots, the algorithm starts from the start node and explores the grid in all directions until it reaches the end node.

 ![Dijkstra's algorithm screenshot](assets/documentation/dijkstra.png)

 ![Dijkstra's algorithm path screenshot](assets/documentation/dijkstra-path-found.png)

-2. A* (A star) algorithm: This algorithm is very similar to the Dijkstra's and Breadth-first search algorithms.
+2. A* (A star) algorithm: This algorithm is very similar to Dijkstra's and Breadth-first search algorithms.
 The difference is that the algorithm uses the heuristic function to calculate the distance between the start and end points.
 The heuristic function is the distance between the start and end points.
 In our case, the heuristic function is the Manhattan distance.
 As we can see in the screenshots, the algorithm starts from the start node and explores the grid in directions that have the shortest distance to the end node.

 ![A* algorithm screenshot](assets/documentation/a-star.png)